neechbear/blip/CMDARG.md

     myscript.sh -x 0 --longopt thingy file1 file2

-...
-It would seem reasonable to assume that -x and --longopt would be parsed as expected; with arguments of 0 and thingy.
+It would seem reasonable to assume that `-x` and `--longopt` would be parsed as expected; with arguments of 0 and thingy.
 But what to do with file1 and file2? cmdarg puts those into a bash indexed array called cmdarg_argv.